-- 1. Make arrangements to have a prosection Laboratory Attendant (LA) look over the prosection and confirm that ALL objectives are visible.
-You can find which LAs can checkout your project in the LA Completed Projects Google doc (link posted on D2L). - a.
+- Make arrangements to have a prosection Laboratory Attendant (LA) look over the prosection and confirm that ALL objectives are visible.
 You will do a "practice" checkout with the LA so that they can ensure that you are ready for your faculty checkout and give you feedback. - 2.
 Complete any suggestions offered by the LA (e.g., additional clean-up, etc.). - 3.
-Once the LA clears you, then email the appropriate faculty member for FINAL check-out.
+Once the LA clears you, then email the appropriate FACULTY member for FINAL check-out.
 (Please provide several dates and times that you are available to meet). - 4.
-If your designated faculty member is unavailable, you may also email the other faculty members and request for help to check out.
+If your designated faculty member is unavailable, you may also email the other faculty members and request for help to check-out.